It’s important to remember that being eligible for a VA loan and actually getting one are two very different concepts.

 The VA does not have strict, chiseled-into-stone criteria when it comes to obtaining a loan.
 There are some broad requirements that are generally much more forgiving than consumers typically find with conventional loans.

 But satisfying the VA is only part of the battle.
 You also have to convince the lender that you’re worth the investment.
-And right now, lenders are looking for a credit score of around 620 to move forward.
+And right now, some lenders are looking for a credit score of around 620 to move forward.

 In some respects, military borrowers have to serve two masters when it comes to credit and purchasing a home with a VA loan.
 And one is much less forgiving than the other.